 Forcing Hospital Residents to Work 30+ Hour Shifts Is a Bad Idea

-If you watch hospital procedurals on television, you are already familiar with the concept of the bleary-eyed doctor being forced to operate after little to no sleep in the last 24 hours.
-We have looked into the effects of sleep deprivation in nurses, and it stands to...
+If you watch hospital procedurals on television, you are already familiar with the concept of the bleary-eyed doctor being forced to operate after little to...

 Hot Pockets Save Ohio Man (and Other Tall Tales the Media Tell)